ualberta-rcg/movie-explorations/README.md

 The data is held in XML files, archived as zip files with the general directory layout of `[DATE_STAMP]/movies_[COUNTRY_CODE].zip` (e.g., `20191206/movies_can.zip`).
-In general, Dask bags prefer data that is in XML format, with one record per line.
+In general, Dask bags prefer data that is in JSON format, with one record per line.

-To facilitate this analysis, there are three classes in the file `movies_dask_bag/movie_reader.py`:

-* `TheatersReader`
-* `MoviesReader`
-* `ShowingsReader`

-There are all initialized with a directory pattern (a glob) of json files to look at, and the classes are the same, except that they are set up to look for the specific type of data they are named after.

 ## Storage